l4mbert/locomotive_site_gulp/README.md

 `$ gulp upload-fonts-to-s3 --key_file=your-keys-files.aws.json`

 If you are creating a site which is purely Locomotive, the only assets you will need to host on S3 are the font files.
 Use this task to upload font files to S3.
-Please read about [Creating and specifying](#creating-and-specifying-amazon-s3-keys) S3 authentication details.

 ## upload-assets-to-s3 - task

 `$ gulp upload-assets-to-s3 --key_file=your-keys-files.aws.json`

 If you are creating a site which also has a Wordpress blog, or shares it's assets with another system, then you may need to move all public assets to S3.
 To do so, use this task.
-Please read about [Creating and specifying](#creating-and-specifying-amazon-s3-keys) S3 authentication details.

 _Please_ note that Locomotive does a good job of storing assets on S3.
 If you don't need to share assets with another system, it's best to let Locomotive handle assets.